 According to the Merriam-Webster dictionary, the full definition of downtime in the context of a web hosting server is as follows:

 time during which a computer or machine is not working.

 However, it is not quite as simple as it seems.

-The definition that web hosting providers assign to the word “downtime" is completely different to its ordinary dictionary meaning.
+Web hosting providers’ definition of “downtime” is completely different from its ordinary dictionary meaning.

-Web hosting providers in their terms and conditions heavily qualify what causes or events would count toward your uptime guarantee.
-This is something that is common to most providers.
+In their terms and conditions, web hosting providers heavily qualify what causes or events would count toward your uptime guarantee.
+This is common to most providers.